rvrnjn594/design-patterns/01.creational/02-builder.md

 > What we applied here is **telescopic constructor pattern.**, _which is considered an [anti-pattern]:[anti_pattern_definition]._

-[anti_pattern_definition]:An AntiPattern is a pattern that tells how to go from a problem to a bad solution
+[anti_pattern_definition]:(An AntiPattern is a pattern that tells how to go from a problem to a bad solution)